Bring your cat or dog in to our veterinarians at Broadway Animal Hospital for preventive and restorative veterinary dental health care.

 Because cats and dogs do not understand what is going on during dental procedures, they will often experience reflexive reactions such as biting or struggling.
 Before performing dental procedures, we provide all of our patients with anesthesia.
 This puts the animals under less stress and allows us to x-ray their mouth as required.

-Looking for a vet in the Pacific Northwest?
+Looking for a vet in Everett?
 Whether your pet needs routine wellness exams, surgery, geriatric care or emergency care, we look forward to welcoming you to our family at Broadway Animal Hospital located in Everett.